chloealbright/DevHiveMind/Algorithms & Data Structures/Recursion/Recursion & Recursion Runtime.md

 ## Recursive Methods and Time Complexity

 Recursive methods offer readability but may lead to large stacks, potentially causing stack overflow errors.
-However, you can optimize recursive methods to have a time complexity of O(n) by using dynamic programming techniques like [[memoization]].
+However, you can optimize recursive methods to have a time complexity of O(n) by using dynamic programming techniques like [[Memoization]].
 Recursive approaches are particularly useful in certain scenarios, such as when searching for solutions, working with trees, converting data into tree structures, sorting, and dynamic programming.

 ## Different Ways to Implement Recursion